zonemaster/zonemaster/docs/specifications/tests/MasterTestPlan.md

 when we use them in the context of these specifications and these tests.
 Any uncommon or special terms we use will also be defined here.

-_Child Domain_ is the domain being tested.
+_Child Domain_ or _Child Zone_ is the domain or zone being tested.

-_Parent Domain_ is the domain that delegates directly to the domain being tested.
+_Parent Domain_ is the domain or zone that delegates directly to the domain being tested.
 Differently put, it is the domain whose nameservers delivers the glue records for the child domain.